JHalvor/csharp-cloud-azure-code-examples/README.md

-# C# Cloud Azure Blob, Table, Queue Sample Code
+# C# Cloud Azure Blob, Table, Queue, Function Sample Code

 ## Learning Objectives

 - Understand how to create an Azurite container in Docker to simulate Azure features
 - Understand code to interact with Azure Tables, Queues, Blobs
+- Understand how to write an Azure Function

 ## Instructions